coderaiser/putout/README.md

 });
 ```

-This plugin will find and sugest to replace all occurrences of code: `object && object.property` into `object?.property`.
+This plugin will find and suggest to replace all occurrences of code: `object && object.property` into `object?.property`.

 ### Includer